-Suriname to Host First Caribbean Energy Week, Driving Regional Investment and Collaboration
+Suriname To Host First Caribbean Energy Week, Driving Regional Investment And Collaboration

-(MENAFN- News.Africa-Wire) PARAMARIBO, Suriname, September 25, 2025/ -- Caribbean Energy Week (CEW), a new three-day conference dedicated to driving resources investment and cooperation across the Caribbean, was officially launched today by organizing partners Energy Capital & Power, Sheriff Consultancy, Colibri Business Development, and Elite D’Fam.
-The event is set to take place from March 30 to April 1, 2026, at the Royal Torarica Hotel in Paramaribo, Surinam .
+Caribbean Energy Week (CEW), a new three-day conference dedicated to driving resources investment and cooperation across the Caribbean, was officially launched today by organizing partners Energy Capital & Power, Sheriff Consultancy, Colibri Business Development, and Elite D'Fam.
+The event is set to take place from March 30 to April 1, 2026, at the Royal Torarica Hotel in Paramaribo, Suriname.

-CEW will be produced in partnership with the African Energy Chamber, Afreximbank, and S&P Global Commodity Insights, and underscores Surin’me’s expanding role in global en rgy.
+CEW will be produced in partnership with the African Energy Chamber, Afreximbank, and S&P Global Commodity Insights, and underscores Suriname's expanding role in global energy.

-Building on the foundation of the Suriname Awareness Symposium (SAS) 2025 –vent – established by Vanessa Yacoob and Ileana–Ferber – CEW takes an expansive approach to ’he region’s energy investment landscape, bringing together hydrocarbons, mining, power and carbon credits and featuring the most dynamic and attractive markets in the Caribbean, including Suriname, Guyana, and Trinid–d & Tobago – as well as investors from the United States, Brazil nd elsewhere.
+Building on the foundation of the Suriname Awareness Symposium (SAS) 2025 event – established by Vanessa Yacoob and Ileana Ferber – CEW takes an expansive approach to the region's energy investment landscape, bringing together hydrocarbons, mining, power and carbon credits and featuring the most dynamic and attractive markets in the Caribbean, including Suriname, Guyana, and Trinidad & Tobago – as well as investors from the United States, Brazil and elsewhere.

-CEW 2026 is held under the auspi’es of Suriname’s President Dr. Jennifer Geerlings-Simons and will convene high-level stakeholders from across the Caribbean, with participation expected from the leadership of Guyana, Barbados, and CARICOM.
-This unde’scores the event’s regional importance and the growing momentum for collaboration in energy, mining and sustainable re ource development.
+CEW 2026 is held under the auspices of Suriname's President Dr. Jennifer Geerlings-Simons and will convene high-level stakeholders from across the Caribbean, with participation expected from the leadership of Guyana, Barbados, and CARICOM.
+This underscores the event's regional importance and the growing momentum for collaboration in energy, mining and sustainable resource development.

-The Suriname–Guyana b’sin is among the world’s most exciting oil frontiers.
+The Suriname–Guyana basin is among the world's most exciting oil frontiers.
 Guyana has discovered more than 13 billion barrels of oil equivalent to date, with projects such as Liza (220,000 bpd), Payara (220,000 bpd), Yellowtail (250,000 bpd) and the recently sanctioned Hammerhead project driving rapid production growth.
-Suriname, with an estimated 2.2 billion barrels of recoverable resources, is advancing its first major deepwater d’velopment: TotalEnergies’ GranMorgu project, expected online in 2028 at approximately 220,000 bpd.
-Petronas and Shell are pursuing exploration across multiple offshore blocks, while upstream spending in Suriname increased from $348 million in 2020 to $514 million in 2024 and is projected to reach $9.5 bil ion between 2025 and 2027.
+Suriname, with an estimated 2.2 billion barrels of recoverable resources, is advancing its first major deepwater development: TotalEnergies' GranMorgu project, expected online in 2028 at approximately 220,000 bpd.
+Petronas and Shell are pursuing exploration across multiple offshore blocks, while upstream spending in Suriname increased from $348 million in 2020 to $514 million in 2024 and is projected to reach $9.5 billion between 2025 and 2027.

 Trinidad and Tobago is expanding its deepwater acreage, attracting strong international interest.
 ExxonMobil was recently awarded offshore Block TTUD-1, which could generate up to $21.7 billion in investment if reserves are confirmed.
 Global oilfield service leaders, including Halliburton, SLB and Baker Hughes, are expanding their Caribbean presence, with SLB opening a new office in Suriname in 2025, demonstrating its long-term commitment to the market.

-Mining remains a central pillar of the Caribbea’’s resource economy.
+Mining remains a central pillar of the Caribbean's resource economy.
 In Suriname, gold represented 74% of exports in 2024, with Newmont and Rosebel among the largest operators.
-Guy’na’s mining sector is growing under a clear legal framework, with projects led by Newmont, AngloGold Ashanti and Gold Fields.
-By bringing together governments, operators, investors and service companies, CEW highlights the interconnected opportunities across oil, gas and mining, fostering regional collaboration and laying the groundwork for sustainable economic gr wth.
+Guyana's mining sector is growing under a clear legal framework, with projects led by Newmont, AngloGold Ashanti and Gold Fields.
+By bringing together governments, operators, investors and service companies, CEW highlights the interconnected opportunities across oil, gas and mining, fostering regional collaboration and laying the groundwork for sustainable economic growth.

-CEW will be produced in partnership with the African Energy Chamber, Afreximbank, and S&P Global Commodity Insights, and underscores Surin’me’s expanding role in global en rgy.

-Building on the foundation of the Suriname Awareness Symposium (SAS) 2025 –vent – established by Vanessa Yacoob and Ileana–Ferber – CEW takes an expansive approach to ’he region’s energy investment landscape, bringing together hydrocarbons, mining, power and carbon credits and featuring the most dynamic and attractive markets in the Caribbean, including Suriname, Guyana, and Trinid–d & Tobago – as well as investors from the United States, Brazil nd elsewhere.
+Companies and organizations interested in sponsoring or participating in Caribbean Energy Week 2026 are invited to contact Energy Capital & Power at ... to secure their place.

 Legal Disclaimer: